fasiha/ebisu/README.md

 We initialize the first atom (10 hours) to have weight `firstWeight=0.9` and the rest of the atoms have logarithmically-decreasing weights.
 Finally, each atom is initialized with a Beta random variable whose `α = β = initialAlphaBeta = 2.0` (see Ebisu [v2 docs](https://fasiha.github.io/ebisu/) for what this means).

-There's only one tiny change between v2 and v3's `predictRecall` API: now the keyword for switching between log-probability and normal probability is `logDomain=True` (the default) or `False`.
+There's only one tiny change between v2 and v3's `predictRecall` API: there's no extra argument for whether you want the result as log-probability or normal probability.
+This function always returns normal (linear) probability.

 There is _no_ change to the API for